Samuel-van-Gurp/Image-Compression/README.md

 #### 5. Run-length encoding

-Now that we have orderd the image block such that zero value coefficents are clusterd neer the end we can effcently store this using runleght encoding. where a sequance of the same value are stored as a pair ```{value,runLenght}```.
+Now that we have ordered the image blocks such that zero-value coefficients are clustered near the end, we can efficiently store this using run-length encoding, where a sequence of the same value is stored as a pair `{value, runLength}`.

 ## Features